All About Me:

-Miss.
-Spellman is a graduate of the University of Kentucky in Lexington, Kentucky.
+Ms. Spellman is a graduate of the University of Kentucky in Lexington, KY.
 She earned a Business Management and Communications degree before graduating in 2020.
-She is now a member of New Jersey City University's Alternate Route teacher program where she is working to earn her Master's degree in Special Education.
-Miss.
-Spellman started in the Ramsey School District as a K-1 LLD Paraprofessional before beginning her teaching career at Franklin Lakes Public School District.
+She is now a member of New Jersey City University's Alternate Route teachers program where she is working to earn her Master's degree in Special Education.
+Ms. Spellman started in the Ramsey School District as a K-1 LLD Paraprofessional before beginning her teaching career at Franklin Lakes Public School District.
+Before teaching first grade Ms. Spellman taught Special Education in both the Middle School and Elementary schools in Franklin Lakes.
+She finished her year last year working as a K-2 Resource Room teacher and with students in the third grade.

-Miss.
-Spellman loves to play games (especially game shows), reading, and sports.
-She enjoys working with all the students in Franklin Lakes schools.
+Ms. Spellman LOVES to play games (especially game shows), reading, and watching sports.
+She has a cute kitty cat named Louie at home.
+She spends her freetime exercising, baking, and online shopping (shhh don't tell anyone :) ).
+She has enjoyed working with all the students in Franklin Lakes Schools.

 Philosophy of the Special Education Program in the Franklin Lakes School District